BRegDCAT-AP-Tools/breg-dcat-mapping/README.md

 ### Local deployment

 This application is based on [drupal](https://www.drupal.com).
 This projects contains an installation and an initial database (dcat-mapping-database.sql).
 Follow the Drupal's [documentation](http://drupal.org/documentation) to configure an Drupal project.

+To deploy the Public Service Description Editor locally, the administration will require PHP and Drupal environments installed on their webserver.
+The PHP version used is 5.6.15; the Drupal version is 7.42.
+Finally, a Virtuoso Triple store is needed to store the data created by the users.